For geographers, the world is a classroom.

-Spring Break field courses have visited the Sonoran Desert in southern Arizona (including Saguaro and Chiricahua National Monuments), the Grand Canyon (and other national park sites in Arizona, including Canyon de Chelly and Petrified Forest), the major Indian mound sites of the South (including Cahokia, Russel Cave National Monument, and Etowah), and the volcanoes and lava flows of the Big Island of Hawaii.
+Spring break field courses have visited the Sonoran Desert in southern Arizona (including Saguaro and Chiricahua National Monuments), the Grand Canyon (and other national park sites in Arizona, including Canyon de Chelly and Petrified Forest), the major American Indian mound sites of the South (including Cahokia, Russel Cave National Monument, and Etowah), and the volcanoes and lava flows of the Big Island of Hawaii.

 Field Experiences in Regular Semester Courses

 Several regular semester courses involve short overnight field experiences, including a visit to Mammoth Cave National Park in National Parks (GEO 204) and a trip to Wisconsin in Advanced Geomorphology (GEO 404/504).
 Urban geography and urban planning encompass day trips to Chicago, and geomorphology incorporates three short field excursions to the Indiana Dunes.